 - Highlights: Globally inspired dishes like Dutch baby pancakes and sorghum-glazed bacon

-- Note: Walk-in only expect a wait on weekends
+- Note: Walk-in only; expect a wait on weekends

 Milktooth, in Fountain Square, is a trendy bistro with a cool backstory.
 It used to be an auto shop.
 The menu is full of global flavors.
 You will love dishes like Dutch baby pancakes and sorghum-glazed bacon.
 It is walk-in only, so weekends can mean a wait.
 But the lively vibe and creative food make it totally worth it.

-2. Cafe Patachou
+2. Café Patachou

 - Location: Multiple locations across Indy

-- Vibe: Casual, all-day cafe with a vibrant atmosphere
+- Vibe: Casual, all-day café with a vibrant atmosphere

 - Highlights: Known for their cinnamon toast and broken yolk sandwiches